vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/03_Studies_in_Early_Saivism/26_At_the_Right_Side_of_the_Teacher.md

 teacher\), according to rank; if this is impossible \(i.e., if there is not enough space\) they may face all directions.
 They should wait for the rising of the suṇ And when they have seen it \(rise\) in all its splendour, they say: ‘Sir, recite’, while touching with their right and left hands the hallowed feet of the teacher—his right \(foot\) with their right, his left \(foot\) with their left hands.
 22

-The Śāṅkhāyanagr̥hyas¯utra, which, as we have seen, agreed with the tradition of the White Yajurveda in opting for the face-to-face position of teacher and pupil north of the sacrificial fire in the upanayana  ritual \(see above ṇ 13 on p.
+The Śāṅkhāyanagr̥hyasūtra, which, as we have seen, agreed with the tradition of the White Yajurveda in opting for the face-to-face position of teacher and pupil north of the sacrificial fire in the upanayana  ritual \(see above ṇ 13 on p.
 509\), reserved the alternative position, in which the student sits at the right side of the teacher facing north, for the traditional school of the hermitage.

 It is to be expected that this time-honoured traditional setting of religious education may be met again in the Mahābhārata.
 The practice to stand with